john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 # Summary

-I am a freelance Senior Perl Developer with over 20 years' experience, including exposure to MySQL, Nginx, Apache HTTP Server, Python, XSLT, XML, RelaxNG, HTML, and CSS.
+I am a freelance Senior Perl Developer with over 20 years' experience, including exposure to Git, MySQL, Nginx, Apache HTTP Server, Python, XSLT, XML, RelaxNG, HTML, and CSS.

 I'm an active proponent of Modern Perl.
 I like writing technical documentation and unit tests; both have saved my customers and me a lot of time over the years.
-I prefer to reuse code as much as possible, hence I often start a project with researching available (partial) solutions on CPAN.
+I prefer to reuse tested code as much as possible, hence I often start a project with researching available solutions on CPAN.

-My personal development projects include a blog that's generated from XML files using Perl.
-I am currently working on a new version using Markdown for input instead.
+My personal development projects consist of several in-house tools, including a static website and blog generator using XML as input format.
+Currently, I am working on a new version using Markdown for input instead.

 # Skills